 - The James Bond film Octopussy has Big Bad Duumvirate General Orlov and Prince Kamal Khan attempting to detonate a nuclear bomb on a US Air Base in West Germany to trigger World War III.

 - The incredibly depressing book and movie Christiane F., about the lives of teenage heroin addicts in West Berlin.
-Mostly famous outside West Germany for the David Bowie soundtrack and Bowie appearance.
+Mostly famous outside Germany due to David Bowie providing the soundtrack and appearing in the film.